 Just as it wouldn't be a Disney event without a parade, the same could be said for their fantastic fireworks displays.
 The Happy HalloWishes fireworks extravaganza lights up the sky during the Halloween Party, promising spooky music from Disney's Villains.

-It doesn't happen every night.
 The Halloween Party only happens on select nights.
 Space is limited, so you're advised to get your tickets ahead of time to ensure you'll be able to attend during your visit.
-Here are the dates for 2018, and note that the price for a ticket varies by event night.
+Here are the dates for 2018, and note that the price for a ticket varies by event night:

 - August 17, 24, 28 and 31